-Definitions of rating categories are available on the respective rating agencies' websites and are outlined in Appendix A (as at October 31, 2016).
-More detailed explanations of the various rating categories may be obtained directly from the rating agencies.
+Definitions of rating categories are available on the respective rating agencies' websites and are outlined in Appendix A. More detailed explanations of the various rating categories may be obtained directly from the rating agencies.

 As is common practice, CIBC has paid fees charged by all four of the above-noted rating agencies for their rating services and, to certain of the rating agencies, for other services during the last two years.
 CIBC reasonably expects that such payments will continue to be made for services in the future.